 Land around BART stations is a scarce resource.
-BART owns roughly 250 acres of developable land spread across 27 current and under construction stations (not including 7 stations where land is in a TOD or negotiation is underway).
-However, this land may also be some of the most critical development opportunities for cities to achieve high-quality transit-oriented districts.
-This precious inventory of land for TOD underscores why it is critical for BART and its partners to act strategically in catalyzing high performance TOD - both on BART land and on sites surrounding BART stations envisioned as TOD in local and regional plans.
+BART owns roughly 250 acres of developable land spread across 27 current and under construction stations (not including 7 stations where BART has built TOD or negotiation is underway).
+However, this land also offers some of the most critical development opportunities for cities to achieve high-quality transit-oriented districts.
+This precious inventory of land for TOD underscores why it is critical for BART and its partners to act strategically in catalyzing high performance TOD - both on BART land and on land surrounding BART stations.

 At the end of the day, TOD at a BART station is more than a transitsupportive real estate development project near a station.
-It may also involve intentional changes to BART's facilities to hasten the implementation of BART's access policy; to capture value to expand facilities to help BART function and communities reduce their overall auto dependence.
+It may also involve intentional changes to BART's facilities to hasten the implementation of BART's Station Access policy; to capture value to expand facilities to help BART function; and to help communities reduce their overall auto dependence.